SLAYDATE

 Create your event

-Set a date, add rooms if you're running multiple tables, and get a shareable link.
-Drop it in your Discord, group chat, or community.
-Signups are instant.
+Pick a date, add rooms if you're running multiple tables, get a shareable link.
+Drop it in your Discord or group chat.
+Players can sign up with their email.
+No accounts, no passwords.

 Manage your waitlist

-See everyone who signed up, in order.
-Assign players to rooms with one click.
-Move people between tables.
+See who signed up, in order.
+Approve attendees, assign them to rooms, move people between tables.
 When you're ready, hit publish.
 Everyone gets notified.

 Play & preserve